sparrow 0.9.0

 // ...

-// You are responsible for releasing the structure in the end
+// You are responsible for releasing the structures at the end

 arrow_array.release(&arrow_array);